 His feelings today, good and bad, were all wrong.
-He felt a sureness and confidence, despite doing things he'd never succeeded at before.
+He felt a sureness and confidence, despite doing things he’d never succeeded at before.
 Normally, that would fill him with a sense of exhilarating recklessness.
 This was usually followed by a depressing reckoning as he became careless and screwed things up.
 But now, seemingly good ideas were coming to him quickly, but they were all so atypical.
-When he got the stuff at Riadn's house, he knew exactly what to get, and how much of it.
+When he got the stuff at Riadn’s house, he knew exactly what to get, and how much of it.
 How?
-He'd never seriously considered running away.
+He’d never seriously considered running away.
 He felt almost in an altered mental state, and began to wonder if someone had slipped him some drugs –

-D70 Chae introduces herself.
+d70 Chae introduces herself.

 “Sub-vocal interface active.
 Kenst, I am your Arachnae Combat System.”
-The female voice came from nowhere, but Kenst knew he hadn't imagined it.
+The female voice came from nowhere, but Kenst knew he hadn’t imagined it.
 It was almost like he was talking to himself without knowing what he was saying in advance.
 “I am embedded inside you, and you command me.
 I assure you, you are not hallucinating and I am real.
 You have noticed my antenna on the skin of your shoulder.”